Harley Clarke Mansion: Architecture

 and on a door to the conservatory at its south end (which provided a view of year-round greenery to the home's principal spaces).

 At the south end of the mansion, there is a large, glass-roofed conservatory with stone and glass walls.
 The conservatory has canopied entrances at both its east and west face.
 These entrances are flanked with large, square limestone piers adorned by iconic capitals.
 These piers are topped by stone statues depicting large bouquets of flowers, similar to the statue atop the main entrance.

 To the west of the conservatory is a sizable coach house built in the same style as the main house.

 Upon the house's completion, it received a design award from the Evanston Art Commission.
 It was the last house of its size to be constructed in Evanston prior to the Great Depression.

+History

+Clarke family

+Construction of the Harley Clarke Mansion, designed by architect Richard Powers, was completed in 1927 for Clarke, his wife, Hildur Freeman, and their two children, son John and daughter Hermena.